Deaf Discrimination

 YesNo

 Liner Legal is structured to assist Deaf individuals with employment discrimination, general discrimination, and any other disability-related needs.
-They represent themselves as Cleveland, Ohio Deaf Advocacy Lawyers and are willing to do whatever it takes to get you what you need.
+We represent ourselves as Cleveland, Ohio Deaf Advocacy Lawyers and will do whatever it takes to get you what you need.

 The Americans with Disabilities Act